-Consider Yelp, one of the oldest and most trusted review sites on the web.
-There are over 115 million reviews on the site, spanning all industries from retail to health to local services.
+Yelp is one of the oldest and most trusted review sites on the web, with over 244 million reviews.
+While most of their reviews are local services, they span industries from retail to restaurants to health and everything in between.
 Seventy-two percent of the reviews are positive recommendations, while thirty-two percent of reviews are between one and three stars.

-It’s not hyperbolic to say that stars—or a lack thereof—can make or break businesses.
-A study by Harvard Business School found that, for restaurants, a one-star increase on Yelp can translate to anywhere from a five to nine percent increase in revenue.
+It’s not overstating to say that stars—or a lack thereof—can make or break a business.
+A study by the Harvard Business School found that, for restaurants, a one-star increase on Yelp can translate to a five to nine percent increase in revenue.

 Breaking down the basics of online reviews

-- Reviews are trustworthy: 88% of consumers put as much trust in online reviews as they do in personal recommendations.
+- Reviews are trustworthy: 88% put as much trust in online reviews as they do in personal recommendations

-- Good reviews equal better revenue: Consumers are likely to spend 31% more money at a business with excellent reviews.
+- Good reviews equal better revenue: Consumers are likely to spend 31% more at a business with excellent reviews

 The problem with negative reviews